-Urban sustainable development is most promising where we see coordinated action of the different levels of government - international, national and local - and with the full participation of organised civil society.
-For such partnerships to be successful, it is important to have clear responsibilities between the different levels of government and to have an adequate legal framework in place.
-Additionally, sufficient resources need to be allocated to address those responsibilities, and national and local governments have to demonstrate their capacity to work together to ensure that sustainable development practices unfold its catalytic power.
+Urban sustainable development is most promising where we see coordinated action of the different levels of government - international, national and local - and with the full participation of community and citizens organisations.

+For such partnerships to be successful in the social and ecological transformation of cities, it is important to have clear responsibilities between the different levels of government and to have an adequate legal framework in place.
+The principle of subsidiarity provides a relevant frame of reference for the distribution of competences between the various institutional levels.
+This principle allows the State to entrust the fields of responsibilities and competence to the most appropriate levels.
+It is also intended to provide the local authorities with the means necessary to guarantee a framework secured for public action and to have at its disposal financial, legal and technical capacities and means for pursuing an effective urban development public policy.
+Through this approach, national and local governments have the means to demonstrate their capacity to work together to ensure that sustainable development practices unfold their catalytic power.

 Global examples also indicate that partnerships are the most effective when each level of government is involved according to their distinct comparative advantages and the added value they can provide.
 In most cases, effective coordination mechanisms are required to harmonize efforts across them.

 There are relevant experiences of multilevel governance for development focusing on the establishment of national fora to place urban development at the top of the development agenda and make informed decisions as regards urban policy and reforms.

 Finding solutions at the nearest level possible to the citizen is definitely a condition for systemic change and it is also a way to guarantee sustainability and pertinent public policies.
-Even though national governments have a prominent role in orchestrating development, the crucial role that local governments play as a nexus with civil society is undeniable.
+Even though national governments have a prominent role in orchestrating development, the crucial role that local governments play as a nexus with community/citizens organisations is undeniable.